rosette-api/helm/charts/rosette-server/README.md

     - Depending on the number of endpoints and roots enabled the installation process can be lengthy so make sure to set a reasonable
     [timeout](https://helm.sh/docs/intro/using_helm/#helpful-options-for-installupgraderollback) considering your system resources.

-If the populate-roots pod is stuck or constantly errors out, make sure to set the userId in the pod or containers to one that can write to the disk
-- run `kubectl logs pod <populate-roots-pod> <container>`.
-If it prints Permission Denied messages the user in the container doesn't have privileges to write to the disk
-- enable the [init container](#persistent-volume-permissions-parameters) to overwrite volume permissions for Rosette Roots extraction
 ## NFS server
 ### NFS storage class
 Kubernetes does not have an internal NFS provisioner.
 To dynamically create persistent volumes using NFS the [documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#nfs) suggests 2 external providers.